 - Women’s empowerment has always been at the heart of our program, with VSLAs being a core tool for encouraging financial empowerment – we had more than 3,200 in operation by the end of 2020.

-Cedric van Cutsem, Associate Director Cocoa Life, global operations, Mondelēz International
+Cedric van Cutsem, Senior Director Cocoa Life, Mondelēz International

 We have been committed to take a lead role in driving sector-wide change and have achieved major milestones over the years: